taketec/stream-sync/README.md

 # stream-sync, a watch-party app made with react, express, mongoDB and socket-io

 - demo - [https://deploy.dd5lzrcymgwyt.amplifyapp.com](https://deploy.dd5lzrcymgwyt.amplifyapp.com)
-  ⚠️⚠️⚠️(Please be patient with the app, it takes 5-10 seconds for everything to bootup and work.)⚠️⚠️⚠️
+  ⚠️⚠️⚠️(Please be patient with the app, it might 2-5 seconds for everything to bootup and work.)⚠️⚠️⚠️
 - the demo runs off of the deploy branch which has slight modifications.

 # previews-